eclipse-che/che-docs/src/main/_docs/write-che-ide-plugins/plugins-native-access-to-the-workspace.md

 The concept of workspaces makes it very convenient to reuse any existing tool in Che, as those tools can be executed on the workspace runtime.
 Che already provides several of those tool integrations, such as Maven or Git.

 There are two ways to integrate tools running on the workspace: First, you can provide a custom workspace service, which triggers the native workspace call and provides an API to be used by the client IDE.
 Second, you can use the existing command support of Che, which already allows to execute native commands on the workspace without implementing a custom service.
-In this tutorial, we will demonstrate the second option, please refer to this tutorial [this tutorial](doc:serverworkspace-access) to learn how to implement custom services.
+In this tutorial, we will demonstrate the second option, please refer to this tutorial [this tutorial]({{ base }}/docs/plugins/serverworkspace-access/index.html) to learn how to implement custom services.

 In the following, we implement a simple command, which creates a new file called "che-was-here" using the native "touch" command.
 The command is finally called by a sample action, however, we encapsulate the execution of the command into a dedicated class called `CommandManager` which can execute arbitrary commands on the workspace (see following listing).

 To execute a command, Che provides the service `MachineServiceClient`.
 To execute a command, it requires the ID of the machine the command should be executed on, the command to be executed, an output channel and a callback.

 The ID can be retrieved from the `AppContext`.
 The `Command` is created using the Che `DtoFactory`.
 The parameter `CommandLine` specifies the native command to be executed.
 Finally, we create a sample output channel and execute the command with an empty call back.

+*che/samples/sample-plugin-nativeaccess/che-sample-plugin-nativeaccess-ide/src/main/java/org/eclipse/che/plugin/nativeaccessexample/machine/client/command/CommandManager.java*
 ```java
 @Singleton
 public class CommandManager {